Stanford has committed significant resources to ensure your day-to-day safety and to prepare for and respond effectively in the event of an emergency.

 R&DE has a comprehensive emergency plan for all housing and dining facilities and takes part in campus-wide planning and training exercises.

-Student Housing works closely with the Department of Public Safety, whose deputy sheriffs make regular rounds of student residences.
+Student Housing works closely with the Department of Public Safety.

 The county Fire Marshall regularly inspects student residences, which are equipped with fire safety devices; fire drills are scheduled quarterly.